IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 General information about IHE can be found at: [http://www.ihe.net](http://www.ihe.net).

-Information about the IHE IT Infrastructure domain can be found at: [https://www.ihe.net/IHE_Domains/](https://www.ihe.net/IHE_Domains/).
+Information about the IHE IT Infrastructure domain can be found at: [https://profiles.ihe.net/](https://profiles.ihe.net/).

-Information about the structure of IHE Technical Frameworks and Supplements and the process used to create them can be found at: [http://ihe.net/IHE_Process](http://ihe.net/IHE_Process) and [https://profiles.ihe.net/ITI](https://profiles.ihe.net/ITI).
+Information about the structure of IHE Technical Frameworks and Supplements can be found at: [https://profiles.ihe.net/](https://profiles.ihe.net/).

-The current version of the IHE Technical Framework can be found at: [https://www.ihe.net/resources/technical_frameworks/#IT(https://www.ihe.net/resources/technical_frameworks/#IT).
+The current version of the IHE Technical Framework can be found at: [https://profiles.ihe.net/](https://profiles.ihe.net/).

 **CONTENTS**